Why Most AI Answering Services Require Manual Setup

 How Does This Compare to Agency-Provided AI Services?

-Marketing agencies often charge $1,000-$2,000 in setup fees for AI answering services.
-This covers the time someone spends manually researching your business, writing custom scripts, and testing responses.
+Marketing agencies often charge a setup fee for AI answering services, typically somewhere in the four-figure range, to cover the time someone spends manually researching your business, writing custom scripts, and testing responses.
 Many agencies white-label existing platforms, adding human configuration on top.

 Automated research systems eliminate most of this manual work.
 The technology does in five minutes what takes an agency staff member several hours.
-Systems like Trillet at trillet.ai perform this automated analysis and cost $29 per month with 150 minutes included and no setup fee.
+Trillet performs this automated analysis and costs $49 per month with 150 minutes included, $0.20 per minute after that, and no setup fee.
 You get the same baseline capability without paying someone to manually transcribe your website into a configuration file.

 The difference shows up in update cycles.
 With agency services, adding a new service or changing your pricing means contacting your account manager and waiting for updates.
 Automated systems refresh their knowledge periodically, picking up changes from your public-facing content without manual intervention.